Visual representation of the history of life on Earth as a spiral.

 To better the world, humans need to be more intelligent and moral.
-They must evolve.
+We must evolve.

 In the intellectual realm we need to utilize technology to augment our intelligence (IA) by any means possible—including education, genetic engineering, biotechnology, and artificial intelligence (AI).
 We also need to use technology in the moral realm.
 This includes controversial techniques like implanting moral chips in our brains.
 What does making ourselves more moral entail?
 After reading, teaching, and writing about ethics for almost thirty years, it is clear that the answer to this question is controversial.
 But I think the essence of morality lies in understanding the benefits of cooperation and the costs of ethical egoism.
 This is illuminated in the “prisoner’s dilemma (PD),” which reveals that we would all do better and none of us would do worse if we all cooperate.
 This insight also helps resolve the multi-person PD known as the “tragedy of the commons.”
 In this version of the dilemma, each acting in their apparent self-interest brings about disastrous consequences for the rest.
 The effects of situations with the structure of a PD resonates throughout the world in problems as diverse as insufficient public funding, to threats of environmental disaster and nuclear annihilation.